Expanding Access for the 21st-Century Learner

 Access without attainment does not deliver on the promise of higher education.
 To measure whether we’re expanding access, we must measure growth in credentials earned.

-Since WGU enrolled its first student 20 years ago, the university has been data-driven and student-obsessed.
-We track student progress, retention, completion and satisfaction, and we even poll employers of our graduates to get feedback on graduate preparedness and performance.
+Since WGU enrolled its first student over 20 years ago, the university has been data-driven and student-obsessed.
+We measure student progress, retention, completion and satisfaction, and we even poll employers of our graduates to get feedback on graduate preparedness and performance.
 These metrics help us identify needed innovations and improvements and inform new efforts.